 On top of the Corcovado Mountain is a higher perspective of the entire city.
 Getting up the mountain and the statue of Cristo Redentor is through a tram.
 Make sure you are at the right-hand side of the tram for an ideal view.
 From the top, you’ll notice that a mountain range divide Rio into four areas which are the Centro (Downtown), Zona Norte (North Zone), Zona Oeste (West zone), and the Zona Sul (South Zone).

 Each of the four areas has its own pride places.
-Most of the Rio’s attractions like the Sugar Loaf and come of the most the famous beaches are found in Zona Sul.
+Most of Rio’s attractions like the Sugar Loaf and come of the most the famous beaches are found in Zona Sul.
 The very popular “Maracanã” Stadium is in Zona Norte, while most of the cultural and historic places are in Centro.
 Maracana Stadium is a must-see for football (soccer) fanatics.
 Visitors can lay their feet in the imprints of those belonging to the great Pele and many other legends.
-Zona Oeste is comparable to Miami with its malls and beaches, and its most modern Rio barra da tijuca, recreio dos bandeirantes.
+Zona Oeste is comparable to Miami with its malls and beaches, and its most modern Rio Barra da Tijuca, recreation dos Bandeirantes.

-The people are considerably the best resource or asset of Rio.
-It has about 6 million inhabitants that vary in creed, color and race.
+The people are considered the best resource or asset of Rio.
+It has about 6 million inhabitants that vary in creed, color, and race.
 There is no one group that dominates Brazil, thus everyone is welcome in this part of the world.
 Cariocas are known to be warm and fun loving people.

 Brazilians do understand and speak Spanish but it is not their native language so it’s a wise thing to learn a few basic Portuguese when trying to interact with the locals.
 But most of them will go out of their way to help a tourist through the city.